This post looks at what a heritage house is and whether it’s something a buyer wants to take on.

 What is a heritage property?

 Given Ontario’s history and the settlement patterns of the 19th and early 20th century, many heritage homes are in the range of the 1850’s to 1930’s.
-Guelph has many that are in this range, mostly located around the downtown area.
+Guelph has many that are in this range, mostly located around the downtown area (related: Guelph realtor maps identify the downtown areas)

 Heritage properties are residential properties that are designated by the government.
 Most likely at the municipal level, these home have a “special heritage interest”.
 This means that the municipality believes the local history associated to the home is valuable.